 The consumption indicators build on the results of the production indicators.
 Consumption volumes result by adding the net import to the production volumes of the chemicals.
 While the production figures of the individual chemicals remain relatively constant over time, the import / export figures vary considerably.

-Figure 4 shows the development of EU-28 chemicals consumption since 2004, calculated as indices of the total consumption of industrial chemicals, of chemicals hazardous to the environment, and of chemicals hazardous to human health.
-The total consumption of industrial chemicals in the EU-28 – similar to the total production in Figure 1 – increased between 2004 and 2007, rising to peak at 361 million tonnes in 2007.
-During the financial and economic crisis, consumption fell in 2008 and further in 2009 (or about 21 % in total).
-The rebound in activity in 2010 made up for the losses reported in 2009.
-In 2011, the consumption of chemicals in the EU-28 decreased again and remained relatively stable during the period 2011–2016 with another smaller peak in 2014.
-Consumption is still approximately 53 million tonnes below the pre-crisis peak in 2007.
+Figure 5 shows the development of EU chemicals consumption since 2004, calculated as indices of the total consumption of industrial chemicals, of chemicals hazardous to the environment, and of chemicals hazardous to human health.
+The total consumption of industrial chemicals in the EU – similar to the total production in Figure 1 – increased between 2004 and 2007, peaking at 334 million tonnes in 2007.
+During the financial and economic crisis, consumption fell in 2008 and further in 2009 (or about 20 % in total).
+The rebound in activity in 2010 almost made up for the losses reported in 2009.
+In 2011, the consumption of chemicals in the EU decreased again and remained relatively stable during the period 2011–2016.
+In 2017 and 2018, consumption has increased again; however, in 2019 it is still approximately 36 million tonnes below the pre-crisis peak in 2007.

 Consumption of chemicals hazardous to the environment

-Figure 5 shows the timeline for the apparent consumption of chemicals hazardous to the environment from 2004 – 2017.
-Over the period from 2004 to 2015, differences between the consumption and the production of chemicals are between 0 % and 5 % (about 4 million tonnes) and the consumption is almost always higher than the production thus a net import surplus occurs for each year.
-The apparent consumption indicator shows very similar values as the indicator on the production of chemicals hazardous to the environment, see Figure 2.
-Differences between consumption and production, however, occur in 2016 and 2017.
-In 2016 and more particularly in 2017, a considerable net export of chemicals hazardous to the environment occurs.
-Net export in 2017 substracts about 12 million tonnes or 15 % from the sum of the production of the five classes of chemicals hazardous to the environment, see Figure 4 (hazardous to the environment).
+Figure 7 shows the timeline for the apparent consumption of chemicals hazardous to the environment from 2004 – 2019.
+Over the period from 2004 to 2015, differences between the consumption and the production of chemicals are between 0 % and 3 % (maximum 2.7 million tonnes) and the consumption is always higher than the production thus a net import surplus occurs.
+The apparent consumption indicator shows very similar values as the indicator on the production of chemicals hazardous to the environment, see Figure 3.
+Differences between consumption and production, however, occur in 2017 and 2018.
+In 2017 and 2018, a considerable net export of chemicals hazardous to the environment occurs.
+Net export in 2017 substracts about 10 million tonnes or 12 % from the sum of the production of the five classes of chemicals hazardous to the environment, see Figure 3 (hazardous to the environment).

 Source data for tables and graphs